A Parallel Section Functor for 2-Vector Bundles: The parallel section functor on the symmetric monoidal bicategory

 We investigate this ladder and obtain the equality where the changes only involve the second and the third as well as the fifth and the sixth square.
 By re-inserting the ladder we obtain

-Here we have also decomposed the triangles containing ${\gamma_0}\pf$ and $\gamma_1\pb$ into three smaller triangles each, which we will justify in step~\ref{proof2pardreiecke}.
-If we accept this for a moment, we can observe that the natural isomorphisms in the inner hexagon yield a natural isomorphism between 2-linear maps $\Par {t'}\pb {r_0'}\pb \varrho_0 \to \Par {u'}\pb {r_1'}\pb \varrho_1$.
-Evaluated on $s \in \Par {t'}\pb {r_0'}\pb \varrho_0$ and $\widetilde z \in \widetilde \Omegait$ it consists of the isomorphism from to described as follows: We have to pull back the diagram underlying the first limit along the equivalence ${t'}^{-1}[u'(\widetilde z)]\cong \widetilde q^{-1}[\widetilde z]$ coming from the fiberwise characterization of the homotopy pullback to a diagram over $q^{-1}[\widetilde z]$, which amounts just to a change of variables.
+Here we have also decomposed the triangles containing ${\gamma_0}_*$ and $\gamma_1^*$ into three smaller triangles each, which we will justify in step~\ref{proof2pardreiecke}.
+If we accept this for a moment, we can observe that the natural isomorphisms in the inner hexagon yield a natural isomorphism between 2-linear maps $\Par {t'}^* {r_0'}^* \varrho_0 \to \Par {u'}^* {r_1'}^* \varrho_1$.
+Evaluated on $s \in \Par {t'}^* {r_0'}^* \varrho_0$ and $\widetilde z \in \widetilde \Omega$ it consists of the isomorphism from to described as follows: We have to pull back the diagram underlying the first limit along the equivalence ${t'}^{-1}[u'(\widetilde z)]\cong \widetilde q^{-1}[\widetilde z]$ coming from the fiberwise characterization of the homotopy pullback to a diagram over $q^{-1}[\widetilde z]$, which amounts just to a change of variables.
 Then we apply the (pulled back version of) $\theta'$.
 Finally, we pull back the diagram to ${t'}^{-1}[u'(\widetilde z)]$ using (the inverse of) ${t'}^{-1}[u'(\widetilde z)]\cong \widetilde q^{-1}[\widetilde z]$.
 But this isomorphism is obviously equal to the isomorphism just coming from $\theta'$.

 This allows us to simplify the inner hexagon in \eqref{2parproof1} and gives us Here we have replaced the inner hexagon by two squares.
-One of them commutes strictly (\satzref{satzpulloperationsofk}, \ref{satzpulloperationsofkd}), the other up to a natural isomorphism coming from $\theta'$ (\satzref{satzmsceigpushmapsext}, \ref{satzmsceigpushmapsextb}).
+One of them commutes strictly (Proposition~\ref{satzpulloperationsofk}, \ref{satzpulloperationsofkd}), the other up to a natural isomorphism coming from $\theta'$ (Proposition~\ref{satzmsceigpushmapsext}, \ref{satzmsceigpushmapsextb}).
 This proves the preservation of the vertical composition.